fomightez/gel_image_annotation/README.md

+## Use your own data

-## Going beyond the built-in demo gel
+Go beyond the built-in demonstration by adding your own gel image.
 To upload your own data, drag and drop into the file browser panel on the left.
 Then change `gel_file` assignment to specify your gel name.

 (If you prefer the classic notebook interface, see [here](https://github.com/binder-examples/jupyterlab#start-jupyterlab-after-you-start-your-binder).
 You can change the end of the url from `lab` to `tree` to switch to classic.)